markulie/3dsmax-wirecolor-pro/README.md

 **How to use it**
 1. Go to Customize > Customize User Interface and select the desired Tab (Toolbars, Quad, Menu)
 2. Locate the category "markulie"
-3. Search in the category for the name "ProColor"
+3. Search in the category for the name "WireColor Pro"
 4. Drag "ProColor" to a toolbar.
 5. Click the toolbar button to open the script.